Skip to main content

 If the trigger was a registered agent gap, the reinstatement requires appointing a new registered agent before or at the same time as the reinstatement filing.
 The state will not accept a reinstatement application if the registered agent slot is still empty.

-- 1Choose a registered agent service or designate an internal RA.
-A registered agent has to be a resident of the state of formation or a business registered to operate there, with a physical street address and availability during business hours.
+1. 1Choose a registered agent service or designate an internal RA.
+A registered agent has to be a resident of the state where the LLC is registered (formation state plus any foreign-qualified state) or a business registered to operate there, with a physical street address and availability during business hours.
 PO Boxes do not qualify.

 Step 4: File the reinstatement application with the SOS